 When it comes to backyard summertime drinking there are plenty of options, from the Mint Julep to all manner of Shandy variations.
-The Rub & Rye, from bartending expert Francesco Lafranconi, is a summery drink that eschews a usual approach in favor of something unique.
+The Rub & Rye, from bartending expert Francesco Lafranconi, is a summery drink that eschews a usual approach in favor of a unique one.
 It evokes the flavors of a beer-fueled barbecue cookout, and is finished with beef jerky to drive the flavors home.
 It balances salty and sweet, boozy and refreshing for a drink that will pair perfectly with your next summer grill.

 The drink also gets five drops of barbecue bitters, and for that ingredient there are not a lot of options.
 By far the most popular and available brand for them is the Bitter End, which produces the Memphis Barbecue bitters.
-Smoky and tangy, they mimic the flavors of Mephis-style barbecue, which is perfect for finishing the drink.
+Smoky and tangy, they mimic the flavors of Memphis-style barbecue, which is perfect for finishing the drink.
 But to really put that barbecue spin on it, you’ll want to rim the edge of the pint glass with either your favorite barbecue dry rub or mesquite salt.

 - Mesquite salt or your favorite barbecue dry rub spice mixture